Swearing-In for the NC State Bar in Mecklenburg County

 Q: When are the virtual swearing-in ceremonies held?

 A. The Mecklenburg County Courthouse hosts virtual swearing-in ceremonies once per month on Thursdays via Webex at 12:00 p.m.
 Attorneys wishing to be sworn-in should contact the courthouse via email at Mecklenburg.Oaths@nccourts.org.
 Attorneys must have either their law license or official Bar card to be sworn in.
 Note: The letter from the Board of Law Examiners is no longer accepted.
 Attorneys without a sponsor may introduce themselves to the court during the virtual session.
+Note: You must contact the courthouse, the Mecklenburg Bar only hosts the two in-person ceremonies per year.

 Q: I have not yet received my law license/state bar number.
 May I still participate in the Swearing-In Ceremony?